nebs/seekr-js/README.md

                    [0, 1, 0, 1, 0, 1, 0, 0, 0, 0],
                    [0, 0, 0, 0, 0, 1, 0, 0, 0, 0]]);

-// Create the artist by feeding it a Canvas object artist = new Grid2DArtist(document.getElementById('main-canvas'));

 // Create the delegate by feeding it the grid delegate = new SeekrGrid2DDelegate(grid);